Blog

 Nail technician salaries vary depending on location, customer base, salon type, services provided, and whether you’re full-time or part-time.
 Other factors such as whether you work as an independent contractor, a salaried salon employee, or manage your own business will also impact your income potential.

-- Some nail techs say they might work eight or nine hours a day and average $35 per hour, making anywhere from $80 to $120 on a slow day to $350 on a busy day.
-Slow seasons, cancellations, and the speed of service all impact the pay.some text
+• Some nail techs might work eight or nine hours a day and average $20-$35 per hour, or may make anywhere from $80 to $120 on a slow day to $350 on a busy day.
+Slow seasons, cancellations, and the speed of service all impact the pay.

 Start Your Nail Tech Journey with GlossGenius